 Procol Harum disbanded in 1975, leaving Trower to pursue a solo career, in the course of which he's had his fair share of handful of gold records, given Robert Fripp guitar lessons and spearheaded 1991's Night of the Guitars Tour II, alongside fellow legendary axe-men Dave Sharman and Ronnie Montrose.
-His last record Roots and Branches, a collection of blues covers, was released last year, and continued his status as one of the world's great players.
+His record Roots and Branches, a collection of blues covers, continued his status as one of the world's great guitar players!

-Performance date: 29 April 2017
+Performance date: 9 April 2022

-Please note: The term Copernicus Center Theater and/or Robin Trower as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Copernicus Center Theater and/or Robin Trower and are used herein for factual descriptive purposes only.
+Please note: The term Copernicus Center Theater and/or Robin Trower as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Copernicus Center Theater and/or Robin Trower and are used herein for factual descriptive purposes only.
 We are in no way associated with or authorized by the Copernicus Center Theater and/or Robin Trower and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.